Forcebyte/botscapeio/README.md

-# Scapio - RuneScape Woodcutting/FireMaking Level Bot
+# BotScapeo - RuneScape Woodcutting/FireMaking Level Bot

-Scapio is a client for automated leveling bots created for all RuneScape versions with a focus on OSRS
+BotScapeo is a client for automated leveling bots created for all RuneScape versions with a focus on OSRS

 ---